-What is more, it excited Valaoritis that figures such as Lautréamont had memorized Homer (Rochon 1971).
-His personal everlasting interest in Homer led to the publication in 2010 of Homer and the Alphabet: A Study in Thematic Acrophony, in which he analysed how the two Homeric epics were written using the Greek alphabet as a structural, rhetoric and symbolic thread that is shared by both poems.
+that is shared by both poems.
 Based on a method of thematic acrophony, using words whose initial sounds are represented by the Greek alphabet's respective letters, the poet chose words that begin with the letter of each book in order to draw up its main topic that contributes to the unfolding of the plot (Valaoritis 2012:22).
-This enabled him to discern the geometric symmetry that characterizes both epics.
+This enabled him to discern the geometric symmetry that characterises both epics.

-Owing to Valaoritis' expertise on Homeric discourse, it is important that he acknowledged the value of this thesis' argument, about the relation of the Glass' Bride and the Bachelors with the Odyssey's Penelope and the suitors.
+Owing to Valaoritis' expertise on Homeric discourse, it is important that he acknowledged the value of this study's argument, about the relation of the Glass' Bride and the Bachelors with the Odyssey's Penelope and the suitors.
 In his opinion, such an analysis has a metaphoric character and does not necessarily require any further convincing evidence.
-However, though the Glass' interpretation through the Odyssey is interesting and valid, it must be admitted that its interpretations are at the same time manifold since they depend on the recipient.
-Surely this interpretation contrasts or complements with other interpretations, Valaoritis claimed, but this is the character of the poeticality of art.
-In this respect, Calas was right to found his poetic theory on enigma, claiming that art is a kind of riddle to be solved by both the artist-Sphinx who poses it and the spectator-Oedipus who confronts it, and that the dialectic of concealing and revealing is a kind of mindful transfiguration (Calas & Calas 1971:341-342; Calas 1942).
+However, though the Glass' interpretation through the Odyssey is interesting and valid, it must be admitted that its interpretations are at the same time manifold since they depend on its recipients.
+Surely this interpretation contrasts with or complements other interpretations, Valaoritis claimed, but this is the character of the poeticality of art.
+In this respect, Calas was right to found his poetic theory on enigma, claiming that art is a kind of riddle to be solved by both the artist-Sphinx who poses it and the spectator-Oedipus who confronts it and that the dialectic of concealing and revealing is a kind of mindful transfiguration (Calas & Calas 1971:341-342; Calas 1942).
 For Calas, "[Duchamp] IS... the enigma of the Sphinx."
 (Calas 1945:20).

-On another occasion, owing to his exhibition at the Galleria Schwarz, Milan (5 June to 30 September 1964), Duchamp took the opportunity to visit Italy.
+On another occasion, owing to his exhibition at the Galleria Schwarz, Milan, 5 June to 30 September 1964, Duchamp took the opportunity to visit Italy.
 His recent close friend, the artist Gianfranco Baruchello (b.
 1924), took the opportunity to guide him through places of interest.
-One of these was the Sacred Grove of the Monsters, a manneristic monumental complex located in Bomarzo, in the province of Viterbo, Italy.
+One of these was II Sacro Bosco dei Mostri (The Sacred Grove of the Monsters), a manneristic monumental complex located in Bomarzo, in the province of Viterbo, Italy.
 The gardens were created during the 16th century.
-It is composed out of a wood located at the bottom of a valley beneath the castle of Orsini, and populated by sculptures and small buildings among the natural vegetation.
+It is composed out of a wood located at the bottom of a valley beneath the castle of Orsini and populated by sculptures and small buildings among the natural vegetation.
 The grove's name stems from the many larger-than-life imaginary creatures, some sculpted in the bedrock, which populate the landscape.
+It is the work of Pier Francesco Orsini, called Vicino (1523-1585), a patron of the arts, as homage to his beloved wife Giulia Farnese, following her passing in 1560.
+The sculptures are attributed to Simone Moschino (1553-1610).
+Perhaps at Duchamp's request, Baruchello photographed him before the colossal figure of the Siren towering from her bifurcated tail, one of a pair, of which the other preserves her wings (Franklin 2011:154).
+Though this photograph is but a snapshot, it nevertheless records one more instance of Duchamp relating to the Homeric traces scattered all over the Classical world.